mattermost/docs/README.md

 1. “Needs Editor Review” label should be processed **after merge**.
 2. IMPORTANT: Person conducting editor review needs to have their suggestions **merged by author**.
 Do this by mentioning the pre-release.mattermost.com user name in the GitHub Pull Request.
-3. Check weekly or bi-weekly that there are no “Needs Editorial Review” labels on closed Pull Requests.
+3. Check weekly or bi-weekly that there are no “Needs Editor Review” labels on closed Pull Requests.